 Besides maintaining an optimal temperature, it is necessary to ensure the preservation of equipment and effective operation of air conditioning systems, humidity maintenance, etc. Soil moisture sensors for agriculture help to monitor the humidity level.
 The earlier the farmer discovers a temperature drop or equipment failure, the more likely the property and plants will be preserved.
 Remote monitoring systems send updates in real-time so that employees could respond quickly to threats.

 If any condition exceeds the preset range, the device or system can immediately warn the responsible employees by phone, e-mail, or SMS.
-Notifications of emergencies usually inform the farmers about:
+Notifications of emergencies usually inform the farmers about the following:

 - Water leakage.

 During the growing season, systems in smart greenhouses can control various environmental conditions.
 For example, the humidity level is monitored by soil moisture sensors for agriculture.
 Both wired and wireless IoT agriculture sensors are used for controlling.
-Maintaining the set parameters of temperature, humidity level, lighting, air circulation is crucial to prevent mold, disease, and maximize plant yield.
+Maintaining the set parameters of temperature, humidity level, lighting, and air circulation is crucial to prevent mold and disease and maximize plant yield.

-The main objective of including autonomous robotic systems in precision agriculture is to reduce dependence on manual labor, increase efficiency, profitability, and quality of products.
-Agricultural producers of the future, in contrast to their predecessors, will be engaged in data analysis and business planning.
+The main objective of including autonomous robotic systems in precision agriculture is to reduce dependence on manual labor and increase product efficiency, profitability, and quality.
+In contrast to their predecessors, agricultural producers of the future will be engaged in data analysis and business planning.
 They will need employees to repair and maintain equipment.